Katharine Cornell: The Three Sisters

 A year later, Ruth Gordon urged McClintic to produce Anton Chekhov's Three Sisters.
-Judith Anderson played Olga, Gertrude Musgrove was selected for Irina, while Cornell had the role of Masha.
+Judith Anderson played Olga, Gertrude Musgrove was selected for Irina, and Cornell had the role of Masha.
 Others included theater legend Edmund Gwenn, Dennis King and Kirk Douglas in his Broadway debut.
 The play opened in Washington in December 1942, and was not expected to be much of a financial success.
 The opening was attended by Eleanor Roosevelt and the Soviet ambassador.
 It played for 122 performances in New York before going on the road, exceeding the low expectations.
 It had the longest run of any Chekhov play in the U.S. and the longest run of this particular play anywhere up to that point.

 Cornell is said to have played Masha with a nobility of spirit without ostentation, and that she found the wit in her role.
-Time Magazine wrote, in anticipation of its opening, "Not for nothing is Katharine Cornell the top-ranking actress in the U.S. theater as well as a successful producer as well as the wife of able Director Guthrie McClintic.
+Time wrote, in anticipation of its opening, "Not for nothing is Katharine Cornell the top-ranking actress in the U.S. theater as well as a successful producer as well as the wife of able Director Guthrie McClintic.
 Over the years Cornell has performed many near-miracles.
 She has made the yearning soul as good box office as the fiery body.
 She has made an invalid lady on a couch the essence of glamor.
 She has turned Shakespeare and Shaw into rousing hits.
 And when, next week, she brings her revival of Chekhov's 'The Three Sisters' to Broadway, it will boast a dream production by anybody's reckoning — the most glittering cast the theater has seen, commercially, in this generation."

-Cornell was featured for the second time on the cover of Time magazine on December 21, 1942, with Judith Anderson and Ruth Gordon.
+Cornell was featured for the second time on the cover of Time on December 21, 1942, with Judith Anderson and Ruth Gordon.